-A CCN specializes in the care of life-threatening medical problems.
-They asses and treat acute traumas and critically-ill patients.
+A Critical Care Nurse (CCN) specializes in the care of life-threatening medical problems.
+They assess and treat acute traumas and critically-ill patients.
 Their specialty lies in the stabilization of the patent’s vitals with focused and vigilant care.

 8. Diabetes Nurse (ASN or BSN)